Skip to content

 Network Requirements

-A network segment with access to the enterprise’s assets and a static IP address
+• A network segment with access to enterprise assets

 Deployment

-• Extract the virtual disk on the appropriate host
+• Extract the virtual disk on the Hyper-V host.

-• Create a new VM host for the appliance with the following system requirements:
+• Create a new virtual machine for the appliance.

-• Attach the extracted virtual disk to the new VM host.
+• Attach the extracted virtual disk to the VM.

-• Startup the appliance and, via the Hyper-V console, follow the prompts.
+• Access the VM through the Hyper-V console and follow the prompts.

-• When prompted, launch the web client to continue the configuration.
+• When prompted, launch the web interface to continue configuration.

 Accessing the BlockBox

-1. Navigate to the virtual machine’s IP address in a browser over HTTPS
+1. Navigate to the appliance IP address using HTTPS.

-2. Follow the instructions in our deployment guide, you may skip the “Console Setup” section.
+2. Follow the instructions in the Deployment Guide.

 Deployment on Nutanix AHV